 In turn, this may cause you to continue eating/drinking to keep “satisfying” your brain, so to speak.
 Is this a bad thing?
 Well, yes and no.

 When you consume food or beverages that contain calories, your body senses that it’s getting full and secretes satiety hormones like cholecystokinin (CCK) and leptin.

-On the contrary, since artificial sweeteners don’t contain (significant) energy, your body doesn’t secrete satiety signals when you consume them; hence, you don’t feel full and may be more likely to crave actual calorie-containing sweets.
-(This is mostly a working hypothesis at this point, as the underlying mechanisms remain to be elucidated.)
+On the contrary, since artificial sweeteners don’t contain (significant) energy, your body doesn’t secrete satiety signals when you consume them.
+Hence, you don’t feel full and may be more likely to crave actual calorie-containing sweets

 Artificial Sweeteners in Supplements: Good or Bad?

 Artificial sweeteners are typically used to flavor and sweeten dietary supplements like pre-workouts and protein powder.